All Episodes

 I wouldn't be surprised.

-I yeah, it's a good question.
+It's a good question.

-I have I hadn't really thought of that.
+I hadn't really thought of that.

-I've put myself in Bush's shoes, and I know about the decorum and the tradition, the role of expresidents.
+I've put myself in Bush's shoes, and I know about the decorum and the tradition, the role of ex-presidents.

-And Bush has uh old fashioned ideas about the uh about the presidency, and he's he's got profound respect for it.
+And he's got profound respect for it.

 He was merely a placeholder, in his view.